Mark Osborne (filmmaker): Biography

-His other live action directing credits include his independent feature film Dropping Out, which premiered at the Sundance Film Festival in 2000, and has developed a cult following.
+His other live-action directing credits include his independent feature film Dropping Out, which premiered at the Sundance Film Festival in 2000 and has developed a cult following.
 Bachelor Pad was also a short live-action comedy Mark made with his brother Kent along with Dylan Haggerty in the late 1980s.
 Parts of Bachelor Pad can be seen in the unaired second episode of Taterhole, which was a spin-off of The Rudy and Gogo World Famous Cartoon Show in 1997.
-The entire episode can be viewed here.
 His short film Greener was broadcast on TNT's Rudy and GoGo's New Year's Eve Flaming Cheese Ball special on New Year's Eve (1995–96).

-For a while, Osborne taught stop-motion at his alma mater, CalArts.
-He later left to pursue his professional aspirations.
+Osborne taught stop-motion at his alma mater CalArts, but left to pursue his professional aspirations.
 In 2004, Osborne was awarded the Guggenheim Fellowship to assist in the production of another personal stop-motion short film, The Better Half.
 Between 2010 and 2015, Osborne was directing an animated film, The Little Prince.
 In November 2016, it was reported that Osborne had been hired to direct and co-write an animated film adaptation of Jeff Smith's comic books, Bone.

+In April 2017, 20th Century Fox Animation and Blue Sky Studios announced they would produce Escape from Hat, an animated film adaptation of Adam Kline's fantasy book of the same title, with Osborne set to direct and co-write the script with Kline, and Jinko Gotoh producing the film along with Osborne.
+However, in November 2018, Netflix acquired the film rights and Melissa Cobb joined the production team.
+As of August 2023, the film was no longer in development at Netflix.

-Osborne, along with singer Chris Martin, wrote the story of Coldplay's Mylo Xyloto concept album, and directed the video of "Hurts Like Heaven".
+Osborne, along with singer Chris Martin, wrote the story of Coldplay's Mylo Xyloto concept album and directed the video for its track "Hurts Like Heaven".
 He wrote the first issue of the comic adaptation and still hopes to turn the album into a film.